 Have you ever wondered about the naming of streets and quays around the port?
 Some names honour chairmen of the Nelson Harbour Board and early harbourmasters, but others go further back into our maritime history.

 Commemorates William Akersten who was sent to Nelson in 1855 to assess a damaged wool cargo, saw the opportunities here and stayed on, setting up a ship chandlery.
 He went on to build wharves, including the Government Wharf that became part of today's Main Wharf.
 He was a city councillor, and MP and a special constable involved in the arrest of the pirate and black-birder Bully Hayes and his vessel the Black Diamond at Croiselles in 1865.1

-Named for Captain James Smith Cross who was the coxwain on the Deal boat with Captain Moore, that was first shown Nelson Haven by local Māori.
+Named for Captain James Smith Cross (as was Cross Street in Mapua ) who was the coxwain on the Deal boat with Captain Moore, the first boat to be shown Nelson Haven by local Māori.
 He was the pilot at Port Nelson from 1842-47 and the harbourmaster from 1850- 82.
-He was involved in several rescues and helped to select Cable Bay as the site for Nelson telegraph connection with Australia.
+He was involved in several rescues and helped to select Cable Bay/ Rotokura as the site for Nelson telegraph connection with Australia.

 Gets its name from John Graham, the first Chairman of the Board, 1901-1911, and a member until 1914.
 John Graham was born in Nelson in 1843 and was by trade a plumber.
 He was very active on school boards and oversaw the making of new harbour entrance (the Cut) in 1906.
 Graham later became a Nelson MP.

 When the big reclamation was made in the 1960's there were new facilities to be named, but the Harbour Board didn't go far in their search for worthy gentlemen!

 John Brunt was a board member from 1931 and the chairman from 1967-71.

 Alfred Kingsford was a board member from 1935, and chairman from 1945-48.